smicallef/spiderfoot/README.md

 ### INSTALLING & RUNNING

+To install and run SpiderFoot, you need at least Python 3.6 and a number of Python libraries which you can install with `pip`.
+We recommend you install a packaged release since master will often have bleeding edge features and modules that aren't fully tested.

-As a packaged release (stable)
+#### As a packaged release (stable)

 ```
 $ wget https://github.com/smicallef/spiderfoot/archive/v3.1.tar.gz
 $ tar zxvf v3.1.tar.gz
 $ cd spiderfoot
+$ pip3 install -r requirements.txt
 ~/spiderfoot$ python3 ./sf.py -l 127.0.0.1:5001
 ```

-From git (cloning master - may be buggy!):
+#### From git (cloning master - may be buggy!):

 ```
 $ git clone https://github.com/smicallef/spiderfoot.git
 $ cd spiderfoot
+$ pip3 install -r requirements.txt
 ~/spiderfoot$ python3 ./sf.py -l 127.0.0.1:5001
 ```